Tommie Lee ‘Papa’ Jones -- Orangeburg

-ORANGEBURG -- Mr. Tommie Lee “Papa” Jones, 65, of the Jamison Community in Orangeburg, passed at his residence.
+ORANGEBURG -- The graveside service for Mr. Tommie Lee “Papa” Jones, 65, of the Jamison Community in Orangeburg will be held at 11 a.m.
+Friday, July 16, 2021, at Union Chapel Baptist Church Cemetery in Orangeburg.
+He passed away Thursday, July 8, at his residence.

 Friends may visit at the residence of his wife and daughter, Julia and Judy Jones, 120 Shoffstall Road, North.